fusernames/idapi/README.md

     },
   })

-  // the userSchema is a mongoose schema instance userSchema.pre('save', async function (next) {
+  // 5. the userSchema is a mongoose schema instance, so you can work with it and add hooks userSchema.pre('save', async function (next) {
     if (!this.isModified('password')) return next()
     this.password = await bcrypt.hash(this.password, 8)
     next()
   })

-  // adding a validator for our model (validation is used with pre('save', ...) middleware from mongoose) idapi.validator('User', {
+  // 6. add a validator for our model (validation is used with pre('save', ...) middleware from mongoose) idapi.validator('User', {
     email: (Joi) =>
       Joi.string()